Change

 Development-focus Businesses

-In the field of clean energy, which is the development-focus business, ammonia is positioned to be a sustainable fuel that does not emit CO2 when combusted.
+In the field of clean energy, which is the Group’s development-focus business, ammonia is positioned to be a sustainable fuel that does not emit CO2 when combusted.
 In order to stimulate its demand and build a value chain for it, the Group is proceeding with the development of a 100% ammonia combustion gas turbine along with ammonia combustion technology for large-scale thermal power generation boilers.

 Conventional Businesses